Aligned with your treatment plan.

 As long as you are careful, you can continue to enjoy most of your favorite foods.
 We often say, “If it’s healthy, you can probably eat it!”
 However, there are some that may damage appliances or put you at a higher risk of cavities.
 If you have any questions about what is best to avoid, please ask us.

 A fixed palatal expander is used to widen the upper jaw.
 It is most effective prior to the closure of the maxillary suture.
 For most patients, this is between age 6-12.
 This appliance is attached to cemented bands on the back teeth.
-It is turned one time per day for a prescribed length of time.
+It is turned once a day for a prescribed length of time.
 Each turn is 1/4 mm and should produce slight pressure, but no pain.

 A Mandibular Anterior Repositioning Appliance, MARA is used to correct an overbite.
 It is an alternative to cervical pull headgear.
 This is most effective prior to the patient losing all of their baby teeth and prior to the start of puberty.
 For many patients, this is between the ages of 8-12.
 It allows the lower jaw to be positioned further forward, moves the upper teeth back and the lower teeth forward.
 It is fixed in place by four bands, one on each of the first molars.
 MARA stays in place for approximately twelve months.